viamrobotics/docs/docs/ml/deploy.md

 ### Modular resources

-{{<modular-resources api="rdk:service:mlmodel" type="mlmodel">}}
+{{<modular-resources api="rdk:service:mlmodel" type="ML model">}}

 {{< alert title="Add support for other models" color="tip" >}}
 If none of the existing models of the ML model service fit your use case, you can create a {{< glossary_tooltip term_id="modular-resource" text="modular resource" >}} to add support for it.

 ML models must be designed in particular shapes to work with the `mlmodel` [classification](/ml/vision/mlmodel/) or [detection](/ml/vision/mlmodel/) model of Viam's [vision service](/ml/vision/).
-Follow [these instructions](/registry/advanced/mlmodel-design/) to design your modular ML Model service with models that work with vision.
+Follow [these instructions](/registry/advanced/mlmodel-design/) to design your modular ML model service with models that work with vision.
 {{< /alert >}}

 {{< alert title="Note" color="note" >}}